 What to Watch Out For

-The easiest way to open an account with Connecticut Wealth Management is to walk into the firm's office located in Farmington, Connecticut.
-You can also reach the firm by dialing (860) 470-0290.
+You can open an account Connecticut Wealth Management by walking into the firm's office located in Farmington, Connecticut.
+You can also reach the firm over the phone at (860) 470-0290.

 Tips on Working With a Financial Advisor